Arizona Coyotes Logo

 Winnipeg Jets Logo 1990-1996

-In 1990, the management decided to change the logo, adding clarity and light to it.
-As a result, a logo with a white backing appeared on the background of which the club and its name are located.
-Now the words “Winnipeg” and “Jets” are reversed: the first is at the top, and the second is at the bottom.
-Moreover, the designers added original details, using a common hat for the letters “ets” and depicting “J” in the form of a large club, extending beyond the edging circle.
-In the places of its intersection with the red line, stylized red shadows are visible.
+In 1990, the management decided to change the logo, adding clarity and light.
+As a result, a logo appeared with a white background, on which the club and its name are located.
+The words “Winnipeg” and “Jets” are inverted: the first is at the top, and the second is at the bottom.
+In addition, the designers added original details, using a regular cap for the letters “ets” and depicting “J” as a large club extending beyond the bordering circle.
+Where it intersects with the red line, there are stylized red shadows.

 1996 – 1999